People obtain life insurance policies as part of financial planning for their loved ones’ future.

 - Denied claim due to beneficiary dispute due to beneficiary change

-What To Do If Your Life Insurance Claim Has Been Denied: Filing an Appeal
+What to Do When the Life Insurance Company Denies Your Claim: Filing an Appeal

 Once the claim is denied, many family members get demotivated and some may even give up further pursuit of the benefits they are entitled to.
 However, it is within their rights as life insurance beneficiaries to file a complaint or appeal the decision if they disagree with it.
 Even if the insurance company upholds the denial on appeal, you should contact an attorney to fairly evaluate your case and your chances of winning.

 Here are the steps you should take in case your claim to life insurance benefits was denied:

 Unfortunately, far too often, insurance companies send vague denial letters that simply state that the claim is not going to be paid without giving specific reasons for denial.
 If that is the case, you should contact the insurer and demand detailed reasons for denial.